dromotherm/documentation/pages/download.md

 ```
 Run `sudo apt install xz-utils` to install xz on debian/ubuntu

-If using a 32 Gb card, use gparted to extend filesystem

 date | link
 --|--
 23/06/2022 | [Themis Bios - 16 Gb cards - linux kernel 5.15.32](https://drive.google.com/u/0/uc?id=1874vnJTrYKGkXykJvVuVlcXoWIYOKLQI&export=download)

+## resizing partitions

+**If using a 32 Gb card, use [gparted](https://gparted.org/) to extend filesystem**

+The process is quite straightforward, and gparted will make all moving and resizing operations easy